If I can’t travel during a COVID-19 staycation how can I dream?

 First I’m going to look up and learn more about places I’ve been.
 I went to Greece three years ago with my daughter and grandson.
 Our spacious, modern VRBO apartment in Athens looked right out on the Arch of Hadrian.
 The remains of the Temple of Zeus stood in the background.
 As beautiful and impressive as our view was, I only wondered, “Who knew Hadrian was in Athens, too?”

-I was aware of Hadrian because of Hadrian’s Wall in Britain.
+I was vaguely aware of Hadrian because of Hadrian’s Wall in Britain.
 However, he headed the Roman Empire from 117 to 138 A.D. and made his mark in many places in the ancient world, especially Greece.
 Much of the antiquities that we walked around and admired as we traveled from Athens to Delphi to Nafplio, were either built or restored by Hadrian.
-So, I think it’s time I did some research and found out more about this Hadrian.
+So, I think it’s time I did some research and find out more about this Hadrian.

 Some books take you to evocative places while on the COVID-19 staycation